subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/02.create-blueprints/docs.md

 ### Using Variables

-This is a boring and static blueprint without much flexibility.
-It is not very feasible is it?
+So far we have a boring and static blueprint without much flexibility.
+It is not very usable is it?

 -  What if you want users to pick their own domains?
 -  What about setting the environment name?